fenago/docker-course/md/lab_4.md

 You can see that this has resulted in a Docker image of the same size that we observed with the builder pattern.

-Note

-Multi-stage `Dockerfiles` reduce the number of `Dockerfiles` required and eliminate the shell script without making any difference to the size of the image.

 By default, the stages in the multi-stage `Dockerfile` are referred to by an integer number, starting with `0` from the